TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 write_lsd("<grid_uuid>:macro:evolution", evolution)
 ```

-The grid reads `pressure_trend` from the STATE_RESP payload and uses it in progression condition evaluation.
-This is the independent signal that breaks the circular dependency.
+The grid reads `pressure_trend` from the STATE_RESP payload for cross-checking, but uses its own time-windowed trend (computed from actual pressure readings) for transition decisions.
+See [Cross-checking with Proc3's driver trend](#cross-checking-with-proc3s-driver-trend).

-### Trend computation
+### Trend computation (Proc3)

+Proc3 computes trend from a rolling 10-entry offset history (25-second window at 2.5s cycles) using linear regression:

 ```
 function compute_trend(history)